Peri Sandria

-Peri Sandria (born 23 September 1969) is an Indonesian football player and manager that previously plays for Persib Bandung in the Liga Indonesia Premier Division.
+Peri Sandria (born 23 September 1969) is an Indonesian former football player and manager.
 He also played for Indonesia national football team in the 1996 Tiger Cup.

 Club careers

 Peri Sandria began his career in Galatama with the club KTB Bekasi, shortly before the first national professional competition, the Liga Indonesia.

 For the 1994–1995 season began he was transferred to Bandung Raya.
 He gained Indonesia League trophy with Bandung Raya in 1995–96 season and runner-up in the next season.
 He also won the top scorer with 34 goals scored in the first edition of Liga Indonesia.

 Following consistent success there, when Bandung Raya's folded in 1998 he joined one of the major Bandung clubs, Persib Bandung and he retired in lower division club.

 International career

 He received his first international cap in 1991 and retired from the Indonesia national football team in 1996, appearing in 7 matches.

 Peri Sandria scored the first goal for Indonesia in the 1996 Tiger Cup tournament against Laos.